-- a.
-Each school in the district will establish a Wellness Committee comprised of the Principal or designee, at least one health/physical education teacher, a school nurse, at least two parents, at least two students, and at least one food service staff member. - b.
-The Principal or designee will coordinate information being disseminated to students and parents promoting the school lunch program, nutrition, and nutrition education. - c.
+- (3) The Board of Education will support after-school activities and clubs where physical activity for students is included as a key component to the activity's or club's purpose.
+These clubs may include, but not be limited to, gardening clubs, walking clubs, and exercise classes. - 4.
+Goals for Other School-Based Activities The following activities will be coordinated in each school in the district: - a.
+Each school in The district will establish a District Wellness Committee (DWC).
+The DWC will: - (1) Be comprised of a the Principal or designee, at least one health/physical education teacher, a school nurse, at least two parents, at least two students, and at least one food service staff member representing all school levels in the district, and the District Wellness Policy Coordinator; and - (2) Meet at least four times per year to establish goals for and oversee school health and safety policies and programs, including development, implementation, and periodic review and update of the district-wide Wellness Policy. - b.
+The Principal or designee School Wellness Policy Coordinator will coordinate information being disseminated to students and parents promoting the school lunch program, nutrition, and nutrition education. - c.
 The school district will celebrate a School Wellness Week, as determined by the Superintendent of Schools, where schools will have special activities throughout the week to promote nutrition and physical activity.
-These special activities will be planned and coordinated by each school's Wellness Committee. - d.
-The Principal will encourage fund-raising activities that promote physical activity such as walk-a-thons, teacher-student activity competitions, family activity nights, and school dances.
+These special activities will be planned and coordinated by each school's Principal and/or School Wellness Policy Coordinator Committee.